Bobby Deol was the ‘it boy’ of the 90s but will his comeback still hold that charm?

 As the 90s kids grew up and started romancing everything from landline phones to Govinda dancing on the streets, Bobby too became a part of that package.
 Parody Twitter accounts added to his popularity and even though Bobby was on a four-year sabbatical since 2013, the audience never forgot about the man who once danced to “Tera Rang Balle Balle”.
 Had social media not existed, Bobby would have probably gotten lost in the pool of yesteryear-stars-who-were-famous-for-a-while, much like Kumar Gaurav, but he inadvertently struck gold.
 As the likes of Buzzfeed discovered the power of milking nostalgia and Hindi cinema started romancing the bygone era, it became evident that Bobby’s fan brigade still existed.

 When news came in that Bobby was turning into a DJ, meme makers had a ball at his expense.
 Well if DJ Bobby was making you dance to “Gupt Gupt”, you would just go in to re-live those childhood days.
-Soon the news was discredited by Bobby but the entire episode proved that Bobby’s name still had the clickbait power.
+Soon the news was discredited by the actor, but the entire episode proved that Bobby’s name still had the clickbait power.

-In many of his recent interviews, Bobby has spoken about taking up acting jobs to explore his craft and while we wish him luck on his endeavours, we can only hope that his comeback with Race 3 still has the charm that once floored us when he walked into a club with a spring in his step and made us want to dance just because he was on the big screen.
+In many of his recent interviews, Bobby has spoken about taking up acting jobs to explore his craft, and while we wish him luck on his endeavours, we can only hope that in his comeback with Race 3 he still has the charm that once floored us.
+When he walked into a club with a spring in his step, and made us want to dance just because he was on the big screen.

 For all the latest Entertainment News, download Indian Express App